lbuk/brownfieldgrids/README.md

 ??brownfieldgrids
 ```

 Create a Mile x Mile OSM grid of brownfield land in Ladbroke Grove and the borough outline.
-It also prints the borough in the command line.
+It also prints the borough in the console.
 ```
 brownfieldgrids::brownfieldgrid_osm_borough("Ladbroke Grove, London")
 ```